wavila/mp3inCar/README.md

 # sh-organize
 I often organize the songs inside specified folders to listen on the car (old radio, as you note).
-I'm lazy, so I made a little bash to download and organize many songs listed in a plain text using routines through 'youtube-dl' and 'eyeD3'.
+I'm lazy, so I made a little bash to download and organize many songs listed in a plain text using routines through fabulous 'youtube-dl' and 'eyeD3'.

 In the plain text you've to insert the label (e.g., artists name and title) above his link.
-I used to save even this info directly from output to youtube-dl, but uploaders do not follow any pattern to name it.
+I used to save even this info directly from output to youtube-dl, but YouTube uploaders do not follow any pattern to name it.

 ```
 # for example, do it in plain text: